 Traditional ML use cases in procurement

 Spend classification and categorization is the poster child for ML in procurement.
-At Suplari we’ve been developing AI models since 20217, so we know what we’re talking about.
+At Suplari, we've been developing AI models since 2017, so we know what we're talking about.
 The idea was simple: train a model on your existing categorized spend data, then let it automatically classify new transactions.

-A trained ML model can categorize future transactions so even if you have thousands categorized, it would still be very useful to have ML categorize future transactions.
-The problem is explainability.
-If you find the model miss-categorizes transactions, you don't know why and you have to retrain to fix them vs a rule system which can easily explain errors and easily be fixed.
+A trained ML model can categorize future transactions, so even if you have thousands already categorized, it would still be useful to have ML categorize future transactions.
+However, the explainability problem emerges here.
+If you find the model miscategorizes transactions, you don't know why and you must retrain to fix them—whereas a rule-based system can easily explain errors and be corrected.

-Even when we successfully trained these models, they created more problems than they solved.
+Even when we successfully trained these models at Suplari, they created more problems than they solved.
 Each model was specific to one customer's data structure and categories.
 Because of the limitations of ML, you couldn't easily reuse the investment across multiple clients.

 The effectiveness varies significantly by industry and use case.
-Fraud detection works better when you have clear patterns of normal behavior to train against.
-But even here, the models require constant updating as fraud techniques evolve.
+Risk detection works better when you have clear patterns of normal behavior to train against.
+But even here, the models require constant updating as business conditions and supplier behaviors evolve.

 Key limitations of ML in procurement